 Students are obligated for any outstanding debt (tuition, fees, etc.) if they withdraw before the disbursement of Financial Aid and/or Scholarship monies or fulfillment of the payment plan.

-If a student has a check that is returned for "insufficient funds", all future payments can only be paid with cash, a money order or a cashier's check.
+If a student has a check that is returned for "insufficient funds", all future payments can only be paid with cash, a money order, a cashier's check, or by credit card.

 1. Fees